Applying for a Bursary to DebConf

 Diversity Bursaries

-The goal of Diversity Sponsorships is to bring new people to DebConf — people just getting started in free software or with Debian, contributors who are making non-coding contributions, and contributors who are trying to make it to their first DebConf.
-If you’re interested in being considered for a diversity sponsorship, please tell us a bit about yourself and why you want to come to DebConf:
+The goal of Diversity Bursaries is to bring new people to DebConf — people just getting started in free software or with Debian, contributors who make non-coding contributions, and contributors who are trying to attend their first DebConf.
+If you’re interested in being considered for a diversity bursary, please tell us a bit about yourself and why you want to come to DebConf:

 We would especially like to hear from:

-Diversity Bursaries are only open to new DebConf attendees, not previous recipients of a Diversity Bursary.
+Diversity Bursaries are only open to new DebConf attendees and previous recipients of a Diversity Bursary are not eligible — they are encouraged to apply for a Debian Funded Bursary instead.